aaron-grau/curic/nontech-readings/javascript.md

 [Sun Microsystems]: https://en.wikipedia.org/wiki/Sun_Microsystems
 [ECMAScript]: https://en.wikipedia.org/wiki/ECMAScript

-## Alternatives
+## Alternatives to JavaScript
 JavaScript, JScript, and ActionScript are all valid implementations of ECMAScript.

 * While it does maintain slight differences with JavaScript, JScript is essentially the same language with a different name to avoid trademark issues.
+However, the difference is so slight that anything written in JavaScript is presumed to run properly in a browser that is built on JScript.
+Microsoft's Internet Explorer is the only browser that uses JScript.

 * ActionScript is much more of an object-oriented language than JavaScript.
 For instance, it makes use of class inheritance, as opposed to JavaScript's prototypal inheritance.
 ActionScript was originally developed by [Macromedia Inc.], which merged into [Adobe Systems].
-It is now associated with both [Adobe Flash] development and [Adobe AIR].
+It is now associated with development in both [Adobe AIR] and [Adobe Flash], so it's use has rapidly declined since the [Apple and Adobe Flash controversy].

 [Macromedia Inc.]: https://en.wikipedia.org/wiki/Macromedia
 [Adobe Systems]: https://en.wikipedia.org/wiki/Adobe_Systems
 [Adobe Flash]: https://en.wikipedia.org/wiki/Adobe_Flash
 [Adobe AIR]: https://en.wikipedia.org/wiki/Adobe_AIR
+[Apple and Adobe Flash controversy]: https://en.wikipedia.org/wiki/Apple_and_Adobe_Flash_controversy

 ## Package Managers: NPM vs. Bower
 JavaScript's ever-increasing modularity is of particular use to software engineers.
 Innumerable JavaScript libraries are available to developers as packages.
 There are libraries that offer everything from [helper methods][lodash] to [various data structures][yallist] to [monolithic frontend frameworks][angular].
 Also, there are plenty of [humorous libraries].
 While some programmers are [skeptical][David Haney] of the widespread use of libraries – perhaps rightfully so – the proliferation of package integration has likely led to significantly faster project development and production code that is both more stable and more secure.